Breast Augmentation FAQs

 In summary, whether the sizing is done by computer or by use of sizing implants, if a woman has the chance to both see and feel the implants, and feel that she is in control of the process, the outcome will be good.
 If there is uncertainty, particularly a lot of uncertainty, then it is time to step back and use the information gained in this sizing process to re-evaluate what one really wants.
 Sometimes, after sizing the patient becomes very energized and enthusiastic, and sometimes she needs to stop and think for some time.
 In the end, by giving yourself time to adjust to the potential new image, you are likely to be happy and not to have regrets about your size choice.
 The doctor and staff can help, but should be non-judgmental and supportive, and not try to influence you or try to make your decision for you.

-Web reference: http://enhanced-you.com/cosmetic-surgeon-services/breast-procedures-mountain-view/breast-augmentation/
+Web reference: https//enhanced-you.com/cosmetic-surgeon-services/breast-procedures-mountain-view/breast-augmentation/

 • Best Breast Implants